lightman2/Hotpatching-Linux-x64/README.md

 * On x64 the page is typically 4K, thus all the target functions should be organized as if all target function are in one page.

+* We used a thread-based shared memory model to execute our hotpatch our program.